Mueller Hut Overnight - Detailed Info

 The rocky peak of Mt Ollivier (1,933 metres) looks down over Mueller Hut and Mount Cook Village.
 Mt Ollivier is known as the first mountain Sir Edmund Hillary climbed.
-Its summit is reached is an achievable hike/scramble (or crampon-assisted mission) about 40 minutes from Mueller Hut We can guide Mueller/Mt Ollivier as a big single day trip.
-However the overnight option allows time for a comfortable, unhurried ascent to the hut, and the opportunity to appreciate the spectacular sunrise and sunset light show that only Aoraki can arrange.
+Its summit is reached is an achievable hike/scramble (or crampon-assisted mission) about 40 minutes from Mueller Hut The overnight option allows time for a comfortable, unhurried ascent to the hut, and the opportunity to appreciate the spectacular sunrise and sunset light show that only Aoraki can arrange.

 Mueller Hut - Mount Ollivier - Route Description

-The 1,000 metre ascent from the valley floor to Mueller Hut (1,800 metres) takes around four hours with only a short break.
-However, we take our time to make the most of the day, and take approx. 6 hours for the hike.
+The 1,000 metre ascent from the valley floor to Mueller Hut (1,800 metres) takes around four hours with only a short break, when there is little snow on the route.
+Winter ascents may take 5 or 6 hours.
+We take our time to make the most of the day, and take approx. 6 hours for the hike.
 The trek to the hut offers uninterrupted views of the Hooker Face of Mount Cook, the Hooker and Mueller Glaciers, and the ice cliffs on Mount Sefton.

-We usually stop to take lunch at Sealy Tarns - picturesque mountain 'ponds' on a grassy bench.
+We usually stop to take lunch or a break at Sealy Tarns - picturesque mountain 'ponds' on a grassy bench.
 From there on, the next 500 metres of ascent is on a marked route on grass, scree, and frost-shattered boulder fields to the ridge.

-In the early part of season (October through December) crampons and ice axe will be carried as there can be considerable snow cover (metres deep).
+During winter months (June through September) crampons and ice axe (and often snowshoes) will be carried as there can be considerable snow cover (metres deep).
 Chilly mornings mean firm conditions under foot.
 Your guide will give instruction on proper use of equipment.

 If time and fitness allows, we can attempt to climb Mount Olivier (1,933 metres) later than day.
 However, if the weather is continuing fine you can climb the following morning.

 Olliver is a rocky peak.
-In late summer it offers some easy ‘scrambling’ sections, requiring good balance and use of hands.
-Early in the season axe and crampons will be used on the snowy/icy slopes to the summit.
+In late summer/autumn it offers some easy ‘scrambling’ sections, requiring good balance and use of hands.
+With snow cover, axe and crampons will be used on the snowy/icy slopes to the summit.